google/xls/docs_src/tutorials/prefix_scan.md

 the type of `result` in the accumulator.

-Looping back to the prior `let` statement, it ignores the `prior` and `count` members of the tuple and will only return the `result` part.
+Looping back to the prior `let` statement, it ignores the `prior` and `count` members of the tuple and will only store the `result` part.

 #### A Match Expression